ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 **Mod bug fixes**:
 ```
+Fix for whatever odd thing Mars Underground mod is doing with presets.
 Log spam from a modded trait without an id.
 Black screen in second new game window when using a Modded sponsor and missing DLC.
 Rivals Trade Minerals mod hides Exotic Minerals from lander UI.